 What is a CSA?

-Community Supported Agriculture (CSA) is a program in which individuals buy into the farm by purchasing a share.
-In turn, they receive a bountiful selection of fresh produce every week throughout the season.
+CSA is a program in which individuals buy into a local farm by purchasing a share in the farm.
+In exchange for investing in the farm, they receive a bountiful selection of fresh vegetables and fruit every week throughout the season.
 Shares are purchased before the start of the growing season.
 This allows farmers to focus on growing and delivering the highest-quality, best-tasting fruits and vegetables for shareholders in the summer.

 Community Supported Agriculture is a great opportunity to eat seasonally and try different foods.
 You will receive the best of what a Montana harvest has to offer, and experience the fun of letting the season form your menu.